Holistic Student Ministry Curriculum

 The gospel is the foundation, and it ties everything together.
 It is the why behind every biblical mandate.
 It is the lens through which Jesus saw the world.
 When we anchor every principle and practice down to the gospel narrative, the fractured sum of parts become a holistic belief system.

-The best way to fix a fractured worldview is to teach students to look at every problem, tension, and question through the lens of the gospel.
+The best way to fix a fractured worldview is to teach students to look at every problem, tension, and question the way Jesus did.

 G Shades Student Curriculum is a holistic teaching strategy designed to help you produce gospel-focused students while still teaching helpful, topical series that will hit your students right where they are.

-This four-part series is the absolute best way to introduce the G Shades teaching strategy to your students!
+This free, downloadable four-part series on seeing God, yourself, people, and purpose through the lens of the gospel is the absolute best way to introduce the G Shades teaching strategy to your students!
 It’s formatted to work well as a retreat theme but can easily be turned into a regular four week series as well!

 Our curriculum comes in series sets.
 The first set is called "G Shades: Base Camp"

 Teaching Series For G Shades: Base Camp